taimurtak/garnet-oss/README.md

 - Security by design

-## Garnet Cloud Service
+## Garnet Cloud

-You can [sign up for a free account](https://app.usegarnet.com/auth/signin) on our hosted platform.
+You can [sign up for a free account](https://app.usegarnet.com/auth/signin) on our hosted service.

 ## Deployment Options

 Our suggested method for quick deployment is through the provided Docker images.
+You can view detailed deployment guides in [docs](https://docs.usegarnet.com/deployment/deploying-garnet).

-However, Garnet can be deployed anywhere you want!
+However, Garnet can be deployed anywhere you want.
 Please contact us at support@usegarnet.com if you wish to deploy Garnet on the following cloud-providers:

 * AWS
 * Microsoft Azure